makise-homura/ibaraki/README.md

 You may add your own.
 Each archiver should support packing and testing operations, and should be able to pack any file to specified archive.

+Archiver definition file should consist of the following variables (all of them are mandatory):

 * `ARCHBIN`: Binary of archiver to call.
 * `ARCHARGS`: Archiver options to specify before all others (but after the command).
 * `ARCHPACK`: Command for packing.
 * `ARCHTEST`: Command for testing.
 * `ARCHEXT`: Extension of archive file.

+Also it can include the following flag (`on` or `off`, default is `off` if flag is not specified or set to incorrect value):

 * `SPECIFY_ARCHIVE_NAME`: Should we call archiver like `... sourcefile.arc sourcefile` (if `on`; typical for `7z`, `rar`, ...), or just `... sourcefile` to get `sourcefile.arc` (if `off`; typical for `gzip`, `plzip`, ...).

 Actually, archiver will be called in form: